wjsgnlcks20/cloning-fundamental-c-functions/README.md

 # CLONING FUNDAMENTAL FUNCTIONS IN C
 ------

-This is a repository for clone coded functions for fundamental functions in c.
+This is a repository for clone coded fundamental functions in c.